fredclausen/nixos/README.md

 | Maranello   | Home Workstation              | Desktop + Extra Packages + Development |
 | VM          | A virtual machine for testing | Desktop + Development                  |

+> [!NOTE]
-- note: the desktop stuff in the packages directory is enabled for all systems right now.
+> the desktop stuff in the packages directory is enabled for all systems right now.
 However, once I add in servers the option to configure it will make sense.

 ## Do you want to use this?